 Remarkably, all this was going on during the American Civil War.
-Lincoln didn’t believe in forced deportation, according to at least one of his many apologists.
+Lincoln didn’t believe in forced deportation.
 Nevertheless, he thought that emigration would succeed “in freeing our land from the dangerous presence of slavery” and “in restoring a captive people to their long-lost father-land with bright prospects for the future,” according to a 1996 Lincoln biography by David Herbert Donald.

 After gaining letters of introduction to Haitian officials, Kock set off for Haiti, arriving in Jacmel on June 3, 1862.
 He traveled by horseback to Port-au-Prince, where he was given a warm greeting by President Geffrard, who promised his “hearty assistance,” according to Kock.
 Geffrard had big plans for improving the country, which had fought hard for its independence from Spain, Britain, and France.
 He had publicly expressed an interest in creating a middle class using black immigrants from America.

-After touring Haiti, Kock determined that his best bet would be locating the plantation on an island off the southern.
+After touring Haiti, Kock determined that his best bet would be locating the plantation on an island off the southern coast of the mainland.
 Of those islands, Ile a Vache (Cow Island) looked like the best bet.
 But when he approached the government about a long-term lease, he ran into opposition from cabinet members who opposed renting national lands to a white man so soon after their war for independence.

 “It was a herculean task, but by dint of a proper management and an iron energy, I obtained … a twenty years’ lease, with conditions just such as I wanted,” wrote Kock, apparently not one to understate his own achievements.